MLAide/docs/docs/tutorial/model-training.md

                                                     used_artifacts=[dataset_artifact_ref, pipeline_artifact_ref])
 ```

 Now just fit your model as usual.
-After that you can log the model via `log_model()` in ML Aide.
+After that, you can log the model with `log_model()` in ML Aide.

 ```python
 lin_reg = LinearRegression(normalize=True)